History of Port Chicago

 Following the convictions, Marshall called for a formal government investigation into Port Chicago, and the NAACP drew on his interviews with the Sailors to craft a widely circulated Mutiny pamphlet.
 The publication helped to galvanize over 100 thousand signatures demanding the men's release and an end to segregation in the Navy.

 On April 3, 1945, Marshall formally appealed to the Navy’s Judge Advocate General, calling for the release of the Port Chicago 50.
-That same week, the NAACP deliverd its pamphlet directly to the White House.
+That same week, the NAACP delivered its pamphlet directly to the White House.
 Within days, after reading the pamphlet, First Lady Eleanor Roosevelt wrote to the Secretary of the Navy, voicing her support for Marshall’s appeal.

 "I hope in the case of these boys, special care will be taken."